High School Instructor firstname.lastname@example.org

 Mona Speaks found solace in her female friendships growing up and is now watching the same scenario unfold for her students at Seavey Circle, a community of low-income housing units in Downtown Sacramento.

 “It’s kind of like we have our own women’s support group here.
 They can come talk about their days or their lives or whatever they need to,” Mona said.
-“I just let my students know that I am here to help them with whatever they need – no judgement.”
+“I just let my students know that I am here to help them with whatever they need – no judgment.”

 This was evident when one student stopped by to ask Mona for some help understanding insurance paperwork for her deceased grandmother.